paulenerelano/lightning-alert/README.md

 * Java 1.8

 **Assumptions**
-* Only one asset per quadKey
+* Only one asset per location
-    * If this is incorrect, need to represent assets as Map<quadKey, List<Asset>>
 * An alert will be notified regardless if lightning hit the cloud/ground (i.e. notify if flashType is 0 or 1)

 **How to Run**